NikitaSen16/Super_store-sales-BI-/README.md

 ## Problem Statement

-The dashboard is created to analyze and visualize the sales performance of a superstore.
-It aims to provide actionable insights and identify key trends in sales and profit across various dimensions such as geography, customer segments, and product categories, facilitating data-driven decision-making for stakeholders.
+The dashboard is created to analyze and visualize the sales performance of a superstore, aiming to provide actionable insights and identify key trends in sales and profit across various dimensions such as geography, customer segments, and product categories.
+It features a comprehensive summary of total sales and profit over selected periods, visual representations of monthly or quarterly trends, heatmaps for geographical analysis, segmentation by customer demographics to highlight high-value segments, and breakdowns by product categories to identify top-performing and underperforming items.
+Additionally, it includes interactive filters and drill-down capabilities to enable stakeholders to explore the data in depth, facilitating informed, data-driven decision-making.

 ### Steps followed